Pop Culture Madness!

 1930 Pop Culture History

-Two brothers created the first car radio which was called a "motorized victrola" which they shortened to Motorola.
+Two brothers created the first car radio called a “motorized victrola,” which they shortened to Motorola.

-The world's longest-running laboratory experiment "demonstrates the fluidity and high viscosity of pitch, a derivative of tar once used for waterproofing boats."
-In 1930 pitch was left in a glass funnel to drip out and has only dropped 9 times: about once every 10 years.
+The world’s longest-running laboratory experiment “demonstrates pitch’s fluidity and high viscosity, a derivative of tar once used for waterproofing boats.”
+In 1930, pitch was left in a glass funnel to drip out and has only dropped nine times: about once every ten years.

 Cartoon hottie Betty Boop first appeared in 1930, although she was more like a poodle.
 She became more human-like in 1932.
 Aunt Betty in (National Lampoon's) Christmas Vacation was the original voice of Betty Boop.

 Scotch cellophane tape was invented in 1930 by 3M engineer Richard Drew.
-The '3M' stands for the original company name - Minnesota Mining and Manufacturing Company.
+The ‘3M’ is the original company name – Minnesota Mining and Manufacturing Company.

-Women composed of 44% of all American college students in 1930
+Women composed 44% of all American college students in 1930

-Even though he was a teenager during the Great Depression, John F. Kennedy confessed he really didn't know about it until he read about it while going to Harvard.
+Even though he was a teenager during the Great Depression, John F. Kennedy confessed he didn’t know about it until he read about it while attending Harvard.

-Beginning in 1930, Robert Ripley of Ripley's Believe it or Not, recorded live radio shows from underwater, the sky, caves, snake pits and foreign countries, through the late 1940s.
+In 1930, Robert Ripley of Ripley’s Believe it or Not, recorded live radio shows from underwater, the sky, caves, snake pits, and foreign countries, through the late 1940s.

 One of the first interracial collaborative records was a 1930 78 RPM record by Jimmie Rodgers with music by Louis Armstrong and his wife.
 "Blue Yodel #9" is a song about being harassed by the police.